Ajjamada B. Devaiah: Aftermath

 This is the only posthumous Maha Vir Chakra that the IAF has awarded.

 Mrs. Devayya accepted the posthumous Maha Vir Chakra in 1988, nearly 23 years after the war.

+Legacy

 On 7 September 2009, the private bus stand circle in Madikeri in Kodagu was named after him.
-Kodava Makkada Koota installed Devaiah's statue in Madikeri.
+Kodava Makkada Koota, a community-based organization for Kodava people, installed Devaiah's statue in bus stand circle in Madikeri.

 In 2023, a bus crashed into the statue as part of a suspected conspiracy by miscreants.

 In popular culture

 Sky Force is based on the attack on Sargodha now renamed PAF Base Mushaf on 7 September 1965 by 13-aircraft contingent led by Group Captain O.P Taneja who is portrayed in this film by Akshay Kumar, Veer Paharia played Devayya, whose character is named T Vijaya, while Sara Ali Khan appeared as his wife.